Plato Quotes

 You Might Like

-More quotes by Xenocrates
+More quotes by Chrysippus

 “Excellence is not a gift, but a skill that takes practice.
 We do not act rightly because we are excellent, in fact we achieve excellence by acting rightly.”